Damidas0/-2023-Unity-Pacman/README.md

-# -2023-Unity-Pacman
+# Pacman in Unity

-Pacman game made with unity
+A Pacman game made with unity

+## How to play :

+-Clone the Git

+-Load into Unity

+-Build it or play in Unity !